AbenezerKb/fl-fashion-mnist/README.md

-# fl-fashion_mnist: A Flower / PyTorch app
+# fl-FashionMNIST: A Flower / PyTorch app

 ## Install dependencies and project